philc/book-notes/oh crap I have a toddler - jamie glowacki.md

     * Authoritative: more pragmatic, balanced, respecting both the child and parent.
     * Permissive: avoid confrontation and discipline.
 Let the kid figure it out.
 Assume they have the capability.
-      * "Govern, garden, guiding is a beautiful framework.
-It builds on itself.
+      * "Govern, garden, guide is a beautiful framework.
+Each stage builds on the previous.
 You don't want to be stuck governing during the kid's later years, when they're blossoming."
     * If you're guiding your preschooler, you're being too permissive.
 They don't want to be guided.
 They want boundaries and governance.

-* Chapter 3 connection
+* Connection (chap 3)
-  * True connection.
-Not just being there together.
-It's the name of the game.
+  * True connection is what it's about.
+Not just being in the same room together.
     * Seeing the person, being present, loving them for who they are.
-  * Cruising through bed time, or not engaging when your kid wants to show you something, is a form of disconnection.
-  * Rewatching usually isn't connecting.
-Just have fun and okay.
+  * Connecting
+    * Have them help with chores, cooking.
-  * Engaged rewarding.
-Bedtime reading usually less so because it's late and we're setting up barriers as you go.
+    * We expect bedtime reading to be connecting, but often we make it disconnecting, because it's late and we're setting up barriers as you go.
-  * Having them help with chores, cooking.
-  * Connection activities fill your cup too because you feel like a great parent.
-  * Multitasking is not connecting.
+      * (But we have to set boundaries, so how to balance the two?)
+  * Disconnecting
+    * "Uh huh" parenting (when your kid is trying to tell you something)
+    * Multitasking.
 Engage with your child for some concentrated time.
+    * Cruising through bed time or not engaging when your kid wants to show you something is a form of disconnection.
+  * Connecting activities fill your cup too because you feel like a great parent.
   * Kids need slow transitions.
-Consider packing their schedule less.
+Consider packing their schedule less, so you can be focused on the time with them, and who they are, rather than being focused on shuttling them between activities.
-  * People will forget what you've said and dod, but will never forget how you made them feel.
+  * People will forget what you've said and do, but will never forget how you made them feel.
-  * "Uh huh" parenting is unconnected.

-* Chapter 4 parents self care
+* Self care for parents (chap 4)
-  * Teach your kids the lesson of self care by demonstrating it.
+  * Teach your kids the lesson of self care by demonstrating it yourself.
 Connection trickles down from a healthy individual, to family, to kids.
-  * Hour when the working parent gets home is when both parents need a break to transition from childcare or from a hard day at work.
-Have a nanny bathe the kids at that time so you can get a break.
-Go for a walk or play video games.
-Or exercise.
+  * The hour when one of the working parents gets home is actually when both parents need a break to successfully transition from childcare or from a hard day at work into connecting time as a family.
+    * Consider having a nanny bathe the kids at that time, so you can get a break.
+Go for a walk or play video games, or exercise.

-* Chapter 5 not enough time
+* Not enough time (chap 5)
   * Pareto principle: 80% of your results come from 20% of your time.
-Find the lower roi time and cut it, given you're time scarce.
+Find the lower ROI time and cut it, given you're time is scarce.
-  * Pick 3 big stones that you want done that day and week, and generally in your life.
-Focus on those.
-Those priorities shift all the time; don't focus on the smaller stuff.
+  * Pick 3 big "stones" that you want to pack into your day and week (or year).
+Focus on those, use them as anchors.
+Those priorities don't shift.
+Don't focus on the smaller stuff.
   * Staying up too late is "fake productivity."
-Day t feels like you're being with yourself and it's self care, but it's ultimately draining.
+It feels like you're being with yourself and that it's self care, but it's ultimately draining, because you're tired during that time, and it makes you tired for the next day.
   * Pick up toys, clean the kitchen, once a day.
-Interim cleanliness afford you no value.
+Interim cleanliness affords you no value.
   * Chunk time.
 Communicate in chunks.
 Email batch once a day; texts also.
-Airplane mode otherwise.
+Consider putting your phone in airplane mode otherwise.

 * Chapter 6 parental anxiety
   * Don't get lost in the research of how to raise your child.
 They move on every day and you'll lose a lot of